Do your labia minora seem larger than they should?

 Is labiaplasty painful?

-I perform labiaplasty under Total Intravenous Anesthesia (TIVA), so the patient feels absolutely nothing during the procedure.
-In my experience, postoperative discomfort is minimal — most of my patients report much less pain than they expected.
-I prescribe over-the-counter pain medication that effectively manages any discomfort in the first few days.
+I perform labiaplasty under Total Intravenous Anesthesia (TIVA), so the patient should not feel pain during the procedure.
+In my experience, postoperative discomfort is usually mild — most of my patients report much less pain than they expected.
+I prescribe over-the-counter or appropriate pain medication to manage discomfort in the first few days.

 What is the difference between the wedge technique and the trimming technique?